-- Qatar, like most of the other Gulf states, does not seek confrontation and seeks to accommodate some of its interests, yet Qatar remains wary that Iran might eventually seek to encroach on its large North Field (natural gas).
-It shares that field with Iran (called South Pars on Iran's side) and Qatar earns large revenues from natural gas exports from it.
-Qatar's fears were heightened on April 26, 2004, when Iran's deputy oil minister said that Qatar is probably producing more gas than "her right share" from the field and that Iran "will not allow" its wealth to be used by others.
-Possibly to try to ease such implied threats, Qatar invited Ahmadinejad to the December 2007 GCC summit there. - Bahrain is about 60% Shiite-inhabited, many of whom are of Persian origin, but its government is dominated by the Sunni Muslim Al Khalifa family.
+Bahrain is about 60% Shiite-inhabited, many of whom are of Persian origin, but its government is dominated by the Sunni Muslim Al Khalifa family.
 In 1981 and again in 1996, Bahrain publicly accused Iran of supporting Bahraini Shiite dissidents (the Islamic Front for the Liberation of Bahrain, Bahrain-Hezbollah, and other Bahraini dissident groups) in efforts to overthrow the ruling Al Khalifa family.
 These concerns underlie the 2011 uprising against the Al Khalifa regime by mostly Shiite demonstrators.
 There is no hard evidence, to date, to indicate Iran instigated the protests, although then-Secretary of Defense Gates stated on April 6, 2011, that there is evidence Iran is "trying to exploit the situation in Bahrain," by working with Shiite hardline groups that seek the downfall of the regime.
 That position was reiterated by National Security Adviser Donilon on July 3, 2011.
 Earlier, tensions flared several times since July 2007, when Iranian editorialists asserted that Bahrain is part of Iran-that question was the subject of the 1970 U.N.-run referendum in which Bahrainis opted for independence.
 The issued flared again after a February 20, 2009, statement by Ali Akbar Nateq Nuri, an adviser to Khamene'i, that Bahrain was at one time an Iranian province.

 Still, Bahrain has sought not to antagonize Iran and has apparently allowed Iran's banks to establish a presence in Bahrain's vibrant banking sector.
-On March 12,

-2008, the Treasury Department sanctioned the Bahrain-based Future Bank under Executive Order 13382 that sanctions proliferation entities.
+On March 12, 2008, the Treasury Department sanctioned the Bahrain-based Future Bank under Executive Order 13382 that sanctions proliferation entities.
 Future Bank purportedly is controlled by Bank Melli, but it remains in operation.

 - Oman.
 Of the GCC states, the Sultanate of Oman is closest politically to Iran and has refused to ostracize Iran or directly criticize Iranian policies.
 During the Shah's rule, Iran sent troops to help the Sultan suppress rebellion in the Dhofar region.
 Sultan Qaboos made a state visit to Iran in August 2009, coinciding with the inauguration of Ahmadinejad, and despite the substantial unrest inside Iran over his reelection.
-As noted, Oman supplied the aircraft to fly U.S. hiker Sara Shourd out of Iran in September 2010, suggesting it played a brokering role in her release.
-Omani diplomacy contributed to the freeing of the other two hikers in September 2011.
-Secretary of Defense Gates visited Oman on December 5, 2010, for talks with Sultan Qaboos on Iran and other regional issues, and further discussions were held with Secretary Clinton in January 2011.
+As noted, Oman supplied the aircraft to fly U.S. hiker Sara Shourd out of Iran in September 2010, and her companions who were released on September 21, 2011, one year later, suggesting it played a brokering role in these releases.
 Some press reports say local Omani officials routinely turn a blind eye to or even cooperate in the smuggling of western goods to Iran. - Kuwait has enjoyed generally good relations with Iran because it saw Iran as the counterweight to Saddam Hussein, who invaded Kuwait in August 1990.
-Since Saddam's overthrow in 2003, Kuwait has become somewhat more distant from Iran and, in May 2010, Kuwait confirmed that it had arrested some Kuwaiti civil servants and stateless residents for allegedly working on behalf of the Qods (Jerusalem) Force of the Revolutionary Guard Corps of Iran in a plot to blow up Kuwaiti energy facilities.
-In March 2011, a Kuwait court sentenced two Iranians and a Kuwaiti were sentenced to death in the alleged plot.
+Since Saddam's overthrow in 2003, Kuwait has become somewhat more distant from Iran and, in May 2010, Kuwait confirmed that it had arrested some Kuwaiti civil servants and stateless residents for allegedly working on behalf of the Qods (Jerusalem) Force of the Revolutionary Guard Corps of Iran in a plot to blow up Kuwaiti energy facilities.42 In March 2011, a Kuwait court sentenced two Iranians and a Kuwaiti were sentenced to death in the alleged plot.
 In a related development that month, Kuwait expelled three Iranian diplomats, and Iran expelled three Kuwaiti diplomats in response.
 Iranian official visits to Kuwait in May 2011 defused the issue, to some extent.
-About 25% of Kuwaitis are Shiite Muslims, and Iran supported Shiite radical groups in Kuwait in the 1980s as a means to try to pressure Kuwait not to support the Iraqi war effort in the Iran-Iraq War (1980-1988).
-Kuwaiti refineries also have ceased sales of gasoline to Iran as of mid-2010, according to the State Department.
+About 25% of Kuwaitis are Shiite Muslims, and Iran supported Shiite radical groups in Kuwait in the I980s as a means to try to pressure Kuwait not to support the Iraqi war effort in the Iran-Iraq